almazkun/almazkun.github.io/README.md

 > Traceback follow you must my young pythonista.

-> Sometimes you need to take a sword and sort things out
+> Sometimes you need to take a sword and sort things out.

+> W hen you have a Python everything is a Python script.